-The Company closed a private placement on June 23, 2016.
-The Company issued 660,000 Units at a price of \$0.50 per Unit, for gross total proceeds of \$330,000.
+The Company closed a private placement on August 10, 2017.
+The Company issued 400,000 Units at a price of \$0.50 per Unit, for gross total proceeds of \$200,000.
 Each Unit comprises of one common share and one common share purchase warrant.
-Each warrant allows the holder to purchase an additional common share at \$0.50 during the 24 month period following the close of the private placement.
-The common shares and any common shares issued from the exercise of warrants will be subject to a hold period expiring on October 23, 2016.
-Finder's fees paid in connection with the first tranche of the offering totaled \$2,750 plus 5,500 broker warrants with the same terms as the warrants.
+Each warrant allows the holder to purchase an additional common share at \$0.50 during the 24 month period following the close of the private placemnt.
+The common shares and any common shares issued from the exercise of warrants will be subject to a hold period expiring on December 11, 2017.
+Finder's fees paid in connection with the offering totaled \$5,000 plus 10,000 broker warrants with the same terms as the warrants.
+Private placement fees paid in connection with the offering totaled \$2,848.